On the Rate-Distortion-Complexity Tradeoff for Semantic Communication: Introduction

 Semantic communication is a novel communication paradigm that focuses on conveying the meaning of a message rather than symbol-level transmission and delivery \cite{weaver1953recent}.
 It has recently attracted significant interest due to its promising potential to address the critical challenges of network efficiency and the massive data traffic expected in next-generation wireless systems, especially 6G and beyond \cite{shi2021semantic}.

 A primary challenge in semantic communication is efficiently extracting and transmitting task-specific semantic information from a source signal.
 In particular, unlike traditional data-focused communication methods that compress and send every bit of data, semantic communication requires both the transmitter and receiver to share a shared understanding of the specific requirements of each individual task requested by the user \cite{chai2023rate,chai2025on}.
-Recent works mostly adopt deep learning (DL)-based representation learning solutions to convert complex signal sources into compact, low-dimensional representations that preserve the core semantic information.
+Recent works mostly adopt DL-based representation learning solutions to convert complex signal sources into compact, low-dimensional representations that preserve the core semantic information.
 Previous results have already shown that the DL-based semantic encoders and decoders can extract and model intricate, non-linear semantic dependencies and context-dependent nuances that are intractable for traditional static, rule-based, and analytically predefined coding solutions \cite{xie2021deep,jiang2022wireless}.

-Despite its promising potential, most existing literature in semantic communication often overlooks a critical drawback: the high computational complexity inherent in both model training and inference of the DL-based encoding and decoding processes \cite{xiao2022rate, liu2022indirect, xiao2022imitation,xiao2024towards}.
+Despite its promising potential, most existing literature in semantic communication often overlooks a critical drawback: the high computational complexity inherent in both model training and inference of the DL-based encoding and decoding processes \cite{xiao2022rate, liu2022indirect, xiao2022imitation,xiao2025AgentNet}.
 This computational burden presents a major obstacle to the practical deployment of semantic communication systems, particularly in resource-constrained environments.
-Currently, there is a lack of a unified framework that can characterize the impact of this complexity on system performance.
+Currently, there is a lack of a unified theoretical framework that can characterize the impact of this complexity on the performance of communication systems.